aforren1/psydapt/README.md

 - Want to build python and JS bindings optionally
 - Probably going to be GPLv3
 - Testing & benchmarking-- Corrade?
 Google things?
+- For emscripten, no `std::optional`?
+But not sure if it's strictly necessary, and see https://github.com/emscripten-core/emscripten/issues/11139

 Notes to self: